 - Failing to inform a person about potential allergies that the jewellery they have chosen could bring out.

 These are the most common forms of negligence with regard to body piercings.
 There are more, so call Accident Claims UK on the number at the bottom of the page if your own situation isn’t apparent in our body piercing claims guide.
 We could give you further advice on claiming body piercing compensation

 Can I Make A Body Piercing Claim On Behalf Of A Child?

 Under UK law, a person must be 18 years old or over to make their own decisions about any cosmetic procedures they wish to have done, including body piercings.
-Therefore, if your child is younger than 18-years old and a piercing salon has gone ahead and pierced them without your consent, you will be able to make a body piercing claim against the salon operator.
+Therefore, if your child is younger than 18-years old and a piercing salon has gone ahead and pierced them without your informed consent, you will be able to make a body piercing claim against the salon operator.

-Can I Claim Compensation For A Body Piercing Infection Injury?
+Could I Claim Compensation For A Body Piercing Infection Injury?

 Infections can be caused by many causes, the most common being: